CN059/firecrackerdocs/docs/formal-verification.md

-# Formal Verification in Firecracker
+# Firecracker 中的形式验证

 According to Firecracker’s
 [threat model](https://github.com/firecracker-microvm/firecracker/blob/main/docs/design.md#threat-containment),
 all vCPUs are considered to be running potentially malicious code from the moment they are started.
-This means Firecracker can make no assumptions about well-formedness of data passed to it by the guest, and have to operate *safely* no matter what input it is faced with.
+This means Firecracker can make no assumptions about well-formedness of data passed to it by the guest, and have to operate _safely_ no matter what input it is faced with.
 Traditional testing methods alone cannot guarantee about the general absence of safety issues, as for this we would need to write and run every possible unit test, exercising every possible code path -